 For most, employer-provided health insurance is a welcome benefit and a relief, but what happens when your employer offers health insurance and you can’t afford it?

-Over the past year, on average, worker wages increased 2.6% and inflation increased 2.5%.2 However, the average health insurance annual deductible for covered workers has increased 53% over the past 5 years,3 leaving a lot of people wondering how to afford their employer’s high deductible health plan.
+In 2020, on average, worker wages increased 3.4% and inflation increased 2.1%.
+However, the average single annual health insurance deductible has increased 25% from 2015 to 2020, and 79% from 2010 to 2020, leaving a lot of people wondering how to afford their employer’s high deductible health plan.

 If that sounds familiar, you’re not alone.

-According to Bloomberg, 39% of large employers only offer high-deductible plans (up from just 7% of employers in 2009), and half of all workers now have a health insurance deductible of at least $1,000 for an individual.
+According to Bloomberg, in 2018, 39% of large employers only offer high-deductible health plans (up from just 7% of employers in 2009), and half of all workers now have a health insurance deductible of at least $1,000 for an individual.